Nikon Coolpix A vs W150

 It is notable that the Coolpix A has a hotshoe, while the W150 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The W150 is a recent model that features in the current product line-up of Nikon.
-In contrast, the Coolpix A has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the Coolpix A has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the Coolpix A from Nikon.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.
+Further information on the features and operation of the Coolpix A and W150 can be found, respectively, in the Nikon Coolpix A Manual (free pdf) or the online Nikon W150 Manual.

 So how do things add up?
 Which of the two cameras – the Nikon Coolpix A or the Nikon W150 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.